What is Sea Moss?

 Pool-grown sea moss (commonly referred to as Fake Sea Moss) is when farmers try to replicate the conditions of the ocean- such as movement and lighting- in a pool.
 Due to this controlled environment, pool-growned sea moss can't obtain their nutrients from open ocean water.
 You can identify it by its lighter, less vibrant color (usually a good indication of nutrient density).

-While ocean-farmed Sea Moss is a viable alternative to wildcrafted, pool-grown sea moss should be avoided altogether if optimal healh is the goal.
+While ocean-farmed Sea Moss is a viable alternative to wildcrafted, pool-grown sea moss should be avoided altogether if optimal health is the goal.

 Harvesting Methods